 Superpowers¶

-Superpowers is a comprehensive software development workflow and agentic skills framework designed for coding agents like Claude Code, Cursor, and Codex.
+Superpowers is a comprehensive software development workflow and agentic skills framework designed for coding agents like Claude Code, Cursor, and Aider.
 It builds on top of composable "skills" to enforce a rigorous engineering process.

 When to use it¶